YuhengF/Trail_journal/README.md

 5. The trails data rely on GPX files (.GPX is a GPS data format).
 One way to obtain it is to export apple watch health data (you can easily find your workout routes in GPX format in the exported zip).

-## Notes for myself or users who store their data under my github account:
+## Notes for myself or users who want to know how I store their data under my github account:
 Managing data for people who don't use github (their data will be hosted under my account)

 1. Create private repo, say, named "data_tom".
 Then create fine-grained token to access this data repo (under Developer Settings -> Personal access tokens (Fine-grained tokens) -> Generate new token -> Token name, appropriate expiration time -> only selected repo -> select that private data repo for user -> Add permissions -> contents -> read and write -> done -> send that token to user);